-- Offer board games that highlight financial decision making.
+- Play board games that highlight financial decision-making.

-- Introduce the Money Savvy Pig, which features individual slots for saving, spending, donating, and investing.
+- Introduce the Money Savvy Pig.
+It features individual slots for saving, spending, donating, and investing.

 - Open a passbook savings account for children and discuss savings and compound interest.
-Here, it’s important to let kids withdraw some of the money they’ve deposited and buy something they’ve wanted.
-Young children who see money going into an account but never coming out may lose interest in saving.
+Remind your clients that it’s important to let kids withdraw some of their money to buy something they want, or they might lose interest in saving.

 Ages 8 to 12.
-For this group, parents may offer resources on the web (discussed below) to help kids learn basic money concepts.
-But it’s also an ideal time to introduce an allowance.
+For this group, parents may offer online resources (discussed below) to help kids learn basic money concepts.
+It’s also an ideal time to introduce an allowance.
 Here, be prepared to answer some common questions:

 - How much?
 A good rule of thumb is $0.50 or $1 for every year of age.

 - How often?
-A schedule can help establish regular payments (weekly or monthly at the latest).
+A schedule (e.g., weekly or monthly) can help establish regular payments.

 - How much should be saved, spent, donated, or invested?
-Expectations should be set from the start; each time the child is paid the allowance, the agreed-upon process should be followed.
+Set expectations from the start; each time the child is paid the allowance, parent and child should follow the agreed-upon process.

-Ages 13 and up.
-Once the child is a teenager and has demonstrated some maturity with handling cash, parents may consider introducing a debit card or a secured credit card with a low limit.
+Ages 13 and older.
+Once kids have demonstrated some maturity with handling cash, parents may consider introducing a debit card or a credit card with a low limit.
 This is an ideal opportunity for you to offer financial education.
 Advise parents to:

 - Sit down with the teenager every month and go through the process of paying the credit card bill together.